lfe-cds/CDS-Registration/specifications/cdsc-wg1-02.md

 Severs MUST assign the submitted `redirect_uris` to all [Scope Credentials](#scope-creds-format) in the [Scope Credentials API](#scope-creds-api) that have `response_types`.
 Clients MAY subsequently manage which `redirect_uris` values are assigned to specific Scope Credentials using the [Scope Credentials API](#scope-creds-api).

 While Servers MAY support OAuth's [Dynamic Client Registration Management Protocol](https://www.rfc-editor.org/rfc/rfc7592) by including the `registration_client_uri` and `registration_access_token` values in their registration response, this specification requires that Servers MUST support the [Clients API](clients-api) by including the `cds_clients_api` value in the registration response as a way for Clients to manage their registrations.
+The Clients API is needed beyond the OAuth Dynamic Client Registration Management Protocol because as part of registration, Servers MAY create multiple Clients that group the various registered scopes, and OAuth's Dynamic Client Registration Management Protocol does not support APIs for listing multiple clients or credentials that are created from a single registration request.

 ## 5. Clients API <a id="clients-api" href="#clients-api" class="permalink">🔗</a>

 This specification requires Servers provide a set of Application Programming Interfaces (APIs) allowing Clients to view and edit their Client registrations.
-These APIs are authenticated using a Bearer `access_token` granted to Clients using OAuth's [`client_credentials` grant](https://www.rfc-editor.org/rfc/rfc6749#section-4.4) and the `client_secret` provided in the initial [Client Registration Response](#registration-response) or `client_secret` values from the [Scope Credentials API](#scope-creds-api) that include the `client_admin` scope.
+These APIs are authenticated using a Bearer `access_token` obtained by the Client using OAuth's [`client_credentials` grant](https://www.rfc-editor.org/rfc/rfc6749#section-4.4) process, where the `client_id` used is for a Client that includes the `client_admin` scope.

 ### 5.1.
 Client Object Format <a id="client-format" href="#client-format" class="permalink">🔗</a>